Exponential periods and o-minimality: Triangulations

-\begin{rem} Note that there are weaker definitions of $C^1$-triangulations in the literature, where regularity is required on the interior of all faces, see for example Remark 9.2.3(a)~\cite{BCR} or \cite[Chapter~II]{shiota-book}.
-These are not enough to deduce Stokes' formula in the semi-algebraic setting, as needed in order to get a well-defined period pairing.

-Our solution is the following $C^1$-triangulation theorem by Czapla-Paw\l{}ucki.
+\begin{rem} Note that there are other definitions of $C^p$-triangulations (for $p\geq 1$) in the literature, where regularity is required only on the \emph{interior} of all faces, see for example \cite[Remark~9.2.3~(a)]{BCR} or \cite[Chapter~II]{shiota-book}.
+These are not enough to deduce Stokes's formula in the semi-algebraic setting, as needed in order to get a well-defined period pairing.
+Our solution is the following $C^1$-triangulation theorem by Czapla--Paw\l{}ucki.
 Later on we will extend it from semi-algebraic subsets of $\R^d$ to semi-algebraic manifolds with corners. \end{rem}

-\begin{prop}[{Czapla-Paw\l{}ucki, \cite[Main Theorem]{omin-triang}}] Let $X$ be a compact $\tilde k$-semi-algebraic subset of $\R^d$ and let $A_1,\ldots,A_M$ be $\tilde k$-semi-algebraic subsets of $X$.
-Then there exists a $\tilde{k}$-semi-algebraic triangulation of $X$ that is globally $C^1$ and compatible with each $A_j$. \end{prop}
+\begin{proposition}[{Czapla--Paw\l{}ucki, \cite[Main Theorem]{omin-triang}}] Let $X$ be a compact $\tilde k$-semi-algebraic subset of $\R^d$ and let $A_1,\ldots,A_M$ be $\tilde k$-semi-algebraic subsets of $X$.
+Then there exists a $\tilde{k}$-semi-algebraic triangulation of $X$ that is globally of class $C^1$ and compatible with each $A_j$. \end{proposition}

 \begin{rem} Ohmoto and Shiota formulate the above in the locally semi-algebraic setting, see \cite{ohmoto-shiota-triangulation}.
 (Note that in their convention, ``semi-algebraic'' is used as a short-hand for ``locally semi-algebraic''.)
 As pointed out by Brackenhofer in \cite{brackenhofer}, their proof has a gap.
 In their Lemma~3.4 they claim that a certain map is (locally) semi-algebraic.
 In particular, it has to be semi-algebraic on closed simplices.
-No argument is given, and indeed, the construction of the map using locally semi-algebraic partition of unity would not produce a semi-algebraic map in general.
-We are optimistic that the method is sound. \end{rem}
+No argument is given, and indeed, the construction of the map using a locally semi-algebraic partition of unity would not produce a semi-algebraic map in general.